 Described as possessing “an unconventional lyricism and a menacing beauty” and a “unique voice,” British/American composer Oscar Bettison’s work demonstrates a willingness to work within and outside the confines of concert music.
 His music has been featured and reviewed in the Los Angeles Times, The New York Times, and the British, Dutch, and Italian press, as well as having been played on radio throughout the U.S., Australia, Britain, The Netherlands, and Brazil, and on British and Dutch television.
 His latest work has been described as “pulsating with an irrepressible energy and vitality, as well as brilliant craftsmanship.”

 Born in the U.K., he studied with Simon Bainbridge at the Royal College of Music (London), with Louis Andriessen and Martijn Padding at the Royal Conservatorium of The Hague (The Netherlands), and at Princeton University where he completed his PhD with Steve Mackey as his advisor.
-He has served on the Composition Department at Peabody since 2009.
+He has served on the faculty of the Composition Department at Peabody since 2009.